MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

    az storage container create --name "${AZURE_STORAGE_CONTAINER}" --public-access blob
     ```

   > [!NOTE]
   > 'az storage account create' may fail if your Azure instance hasn't enabled the "Microsoft.Storage" service.
   > If you hit a failure [register the Microsoft.Storage resource provider in your subscription](/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider).

 1. Generate a discovery document.
-Upload it the storage account, and then verify that it's publically accessible.
+Upload it the storage account, and then verify that it's publicly accessible.

    ```bash
    cat <<EOF > openid-configuration.json